DanEdens/Resume/Portfolio/Portfolio.md

 # Desktop Applications:
 [Back to top](#QA-Testkits)

-# Project 1.
-Sitecheck Scanner: FrontEnd Monitoring Tool
+## Sitecheck Scanner: FrontEnd Monitoring Tool

 Sitecheck Scanner started a personal convenience project that evolved into a tool to empower Geo-Instrument's field technicians.
 We faced many challenges working in remote locations, and this caused delays in Client communication.
 I created Sitecheck Scanner to help field technicians stay updated with their current status, and facilitate teamwork.